kamilazdybal/pykitPIV/docs/index.rst

 velocity fields using the simplified Langevin model (SLM).
 In addition, a variational approach can connect with the real wind tunnel experimentation and use a generative model to sample new training data that belongs to the distribution of the specific experimental setting.
-This can help in re-training machine-learning agents whenever there is a need to extend their range of operation to new experimental scenarios.
+This can help in re-training ML agents whenever there is a need to extend their range of operation to new experimental scenarios.

 **pykitPIV** can operate in particle image velocimetry (PIV) and background-oriented Schlieren (BOS) modes.